 - Easy to withdraw from — You must include information stating that the consumer can easily withdraw their consent and provide them with instructions on how to do so.

 Want to learn more about the GDPR’s definition of consent?
-Check out the complete guide on all things consent – including checklists and examples that use can use to help keep your business compliant.
+Check out our GDPR consent guide — including checklists and examples that you can use to help keep your business compliant.

 Although the GDPR is based in the European Union (EU), businesses operating outside of the EU must update their methods of obtaining consent if they process data from EU citizens.